-Regarding the age segment of the respondents, most of respondents are in the segment over 30 years old, and less under 30, also, they are more often female than men.
-Concerning the level of education, the majority of respondents they have a degree, while just a few don't a degree or any other kind of certificate.
-Most of the respondents are in occupations included in the category of common function and almost half of respondents graduated in Education Humanities area.
-Over half of the respondents have not participated in a training program in the heritage domain in the last 3 years and the majority of respondents have more than two years in cultural/ tourism sector.
+Regarding the age distribution of the respondents, most of respondents are over 30 years old, and the least represented age group is under 30, also, they are more often female respondents.
+Concerning the level of education, the majority of respondents have a degree, while just a few don't a degree or any other kind of certification.
+Most of the respondents are in occupations included in the category of common function and almost half of respondents graduated in the Education Humanities area.
+Over half of the respondents have not participated in a training program in the heritage domain in the last 3 years and the majority of respondents have more than two years experience in the cultural/ tourism sector.

-Although more than half of the respondents consider that formal education is adequate or sufficient for their work, but almost half don't find formal education acknowledgments and skills to be enough.
+The proportion of those who consider that formal education is adequate or sufficient for their work is slightly higher than half.
 Regarding the most important skills/ competences, we identified the following results: project management, public relations, audience engagement and development, "data collection", "data analysis" computer use.